shairamore/Object-Size-Measurement/README.md

 # Authors-
-This project is a collaborative work of Shaira Lapus from Phillipines and Runjhun Ratawal from India.
+This project is a collaborative work of Shaira Lapus from Philippines and Runjhun Ratawal from India.